 The toilets on your boat mustn't discharge sewage into the waterway.
 There are pump-out facilities for chemical or closed toilet systems at marinas and sanitary stations (check navigation guides or authority's websites for details of locations).
-In chemical toilets, chemicals are added to the waste tank to help break down the waste and reduce odours.
-Some contain formaldehyde, which is toxic and can harm the environment.
-Choose green or organic toilet fluids that are made without formaldehyde, as they are non-toxic and environmentally friendly.
-Always ensure the correct dilution and use the minimum amount of chemicals to avoid upsetting the sewage treatment system.
-If you have a closed toilet system, you may not need to use chemicals at all - so check your manual.
+Use the minimum amount of chemicals to avoid upsetting the sewage treatment sustem.
+If you have a closed toilet sustem, you may not need to use chemicals at all - so check your manual.
 Composting toilets are intended to do just that - make compost.
-If the waster is not properly composted it may still contain dangerous bacteria such as E Coli.
-Liquids can go into the Elsan unit and solids should be disposed of at a suitable composting site away from the canal.
+If that's not what you are using the waste for or if you can't keep it stored until it's readu to use, it will still need to be disposed at an Elsan/ sanitary station (www.canalrivertrust. org.uk/water-and-elsans) - if not properly composted it may still contain dangerous bacteria such as E Coli.
+Liquids go into the Elsan unit and solids should be disposed of at a suitable composting site away from the canal.
 Solid waste from separator/ composting toilets should not be disposed of in Canal & River Trust waste bins.
 Please don't dump liquid and solid waste on the towpath or into the water, knowing that it hasn't composted properly.